lxylxy123456/uberxmhf/bug_095/README.md

 Will handle Windows 7 problem in `bug_099`.

+Also tried to install Windows 11 on Dell.
+Looks like Windows 11 can only be installed in UEFI environment.
+If the installation USB is booted using legacy mode, Windows 11 will report unsupported hardware.

 Merged PR in `xmhf64 5185f1e6a..f8029f6e8`.
 Immediately before the merge, branchs are `xmhf64-tboot10-tmp c426b0e0e..77b875fc0` and `xmhf64-tboot10 c426b0e0e..d4507447b`.
 After the merge these 2 branchs are